tshihab07/Data-Cleaning-And-Organizing/README.md

 ## Introduction

-This project showcases a data cleaning and organizing pipeline developed with Python's Pandas library.
-It focuses on resolving common data issues, such as missing values, inconsistent formatting, and unstructured data, using regular expressions, while also performing basic statistical analysis to summarize the data.
+This project showcases a data cleaning and organizing pipeline developed with Python Libraries.
+It focuses on resolving common data issues, such as missing values, inconsistent formatting, and unstructured data, using regular expressions, while also performing basic statistical analysis to summarize the data, including visualization.

 ## Features